Articling inquiries should be addressed to:

 Our Calgary office specializes in advocacy, offering students a unique opportunity to experience various areas of litigation.
 There are no opportunities to practice corporate solicitor work in Calgary, but you will spend three weeks of your articling year working in our Edmonton office, where you will be exposed to the entire spectrum of practice groups the firm offers.

 |ARTICLING STUDENTS 2015/16||2|

-We have filled our Articling Student positions for the 2018-2019 year.
+We are no longer accepting applications for Articling Student positions for the 2018-2019 year.

 |Commercial Litigation||Labour & Employment|